Gnanamanickam/CloudSimulator/README.md

 |       9|SUCCESS| 1|   0|        6| 0|        4|       1000|          2|        3|         8|       5|       0.500|             0.600|                   180.000|   362.500
 |      10|SUCCESS| 1|   1|        6| 1|        4|       1000|          2|        3|         8|       5|       0.500|             0.600|                   180.000|   362.500

+The total cost of executing one cloudlet in PaaS simulation 1 is 302 dollars which that of simulation 2 is 362 dollars approx for the same set of cloud environment .
+Thus second simulation should be preferred by the user .

 #### SaaS Simulation